phpspec/prophecy/README.md

 As you might see, the only difference between how we get dummies and stubs is that with stubs we describe every object conversation instead of just agreeing with `null` returns (object being *dummy*).
-As a matter of fact, after you'll define your first promise (method call), Prophecy will force you to define all the communications - it throws `UnexpectedCallException` for any call you didn't describe with object prophecy before calling it on stub.
+As a matter of fact, after you define your first promise (method call), Prophecy will force you to define all the communications - it throws the `UnexpectedCallException` for any call you didn't describe with object prophecy before calling it on a stub.

 ### Mocks

-Now we know how to define doubles without behavior (dummies) & doubles with behavior but no expectations (stubs).
-What's left is doubles to which we have some expectations.
-Those are called mocks and in Prophecy they look almost exactly the same as stubs, except that they define *predictions* instead of *promises* on method prophecies:
+Now we know how to define doubles without behavior (dummies) and doubles with behavior but no expectations (stubs).
+What's left is doubles for which we have some expectations.
+These are called mocks and in Prophecy they look almost exactly the same as stubs, except that they define *predictions* instead of *promises* on method prophecies: